moseschmiedel/bachelor-thesis/text/thesis.typ

     caption: "LoraLocator system overview"
 )

-The graphic shows that there are two different types of devices Anchor nodes and End nodes.
+The graphic shows that there are two different types of devices, anchor nodes and end nodes.
 These serve different purposes in the localization system.
-The End node is the device which position should be localized.
-The Anchor nodes serve as fixpoints for the measurements taken to estimate the position of the
-End node.
-The system which was implemented and evaluated in this thesis consists of three Anchor nodes and one End node.
+The end node is the device which position should be localized.
+The anchor nodes serve as fix points for the measurements taken to estimate the position of the end node.
+The system which was implemented and evaluated in this thesis consists of three anchor nodes and one end node.
-In-depth explanations of the individual components that make up one Anchor or one End node follow in the subsequent sections of this chapter.
+In-depth explanations of the individual components that make up one anchor or one end node follow in the subsequent sections of this chapter.

 == Hardware
 Both device types of the localization system are built with the same hardware and differ only in firmware.
-Every device consist of a NUCLEO-WL55JC
+Every device consists of a NUCLEO-WL55JC
-@noauthor_nucleo-wl55jc_nodate this is a evaluation board for the STM32WL55JC microcontroller @noauthor_stm32wl55jc_nodate developed and manufactured by
+@noauthor_nucleo-wl55jc_nodate this is an evaluation board for the STM32WL55JC microcontroller @noauthor_stm32wl55jc_nodate developed and manufactured by
 STMicroelectronics (ST) @noauthor_stmicroelectronics_nodate.
 This board features LoRa transceiver, an integrated programmer and debugger, connectors for the GPIO pins of the microcontroller and easy power supply over Micro-USB.
 This solution was chosen for several reasons.
 Most important is of course that the hardware satisfies the basic requirements imposed by the goal of this thesis to implement and evaluate a mobile RSSI-based LoRa localization system.
-This criterion is fulfilled by the NUCLEO-WL55JC evaluation board because it provides an integrated LoRa transceiver with built-in RSSI measurement and promises comparatively low power consumption in the datasheet @noauthor_stm32wl55xx_2022.
+This criterion is fulfilled by the NUCLEO-WL55JC evaluation board because it provides an integrated LoRa transceiver with built-in RSSI measurement and promises comparatively low-power consumption in the datasheet @noauthor_stm32wl55xx_2022.
 Another reason for which the NUCLEO-WL55JC was chosen is the benefit of using prebuilt hardware with a big ecosystem like that of ST. This allows for rapid prototyping by focusing development work on the parts where this localization system differs from previous implementations and reusing boilerplate code where possible.
 One such part